Learning about depression

 Clinical depression is a mood disorder.
 It occurs when feelings of sadness, loss, anger, or frustration get in the way of your life over a long period of time.
 It also changes how your body works.

 Depression is caused by changes in the chemicals in your brain.
 The condition may start during or after a painful event in your life.
 It may happen when you take certain medicines.
-It can also start after pregnancy.
+It can also start during or after pregnancy .

 Sometimes there is no clear trigger or reason.